LinhQuach13/Practice/README.md

 Hello,

-Welcome to the README file for a repository containing different sets of practice problems.
+Welcome to the README file for this repository which contains different sets of practice problems.

 ## Table of Contents